Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

 What we need in this case is a class method!
 To create a class method we need to do 2 things:
 - use a new function decorator, `@classmethod`
-- pass `cls` as the first parameter to our function
+- accept `cls` as the first parameter to our function

 As an example, if we wanted to write a class method named `create_from_list` that takes in a list as input, its function signature might look like: